About the course

 You will begin the DPhil in October of the second year.
 At this point, you will become integrated within your chosen department(s) and follow the same progression as other research students who work there.

+Students on this programme choose their own project and supervisor and the proposal is assessed in Summer of the MSc year by the Organising Committee.
+It is expected that all students will meet their supervisors at least once per month and with the Directors of the programme annually.
 The allocation of graduate supervision for this course is the responsibility of the Medical Sciences Division and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Medical Sciences Division.

-In the first year, each of the MSc projects are written up as 10,000-word dissertations.
+In the first year, each of the MSc projects are written up as dissertations.
 The course concludes the following September with an oral examination.

 In the second year, you are initially accepted as Probationary Research Students (PRS) and transfer to full DPhil status by the end of the fourth term.
 This involves the preparation of a transfer report and an interview to discuss the research you have carried out so far and your future plans with two independent scientists who have relevant expertise.